 Quality Programs, Content, and Resources

-As Garvey Pike mentioned in his statement, OLC has a strong focus on creating quality experiences—both in the classroom and the conference hall.
+As Garvey Pyke mentioned in his statement, OLC has a strong focus on creating quality experiences—both in the classroom and the conference hall.
 Each year, OLC receives nearly a thousand proposals to present at Accelerate.
 The committee carefully reviews and selects the highest quality proposals in order to create a memorable conference.
 The conference also attracts attendees from around the world.
 It is because of the contributions of conference presenters and attendees that we are able to enjoy dynamic and rich conversations that truly work to advance higher education.

 Ed Queen, Instructional Designer, Johns Hopkins University